hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

      Factor Group Samples Group2 Samples2 DB.edgeR DB.DESeq2
 1 Condition   cKO       3     WT        3     3244       925
 ```

 Here, **DESeq2 identifies fewer peaks than edgeR**, reflecting it is a more stringent approach.
 This is not unusual, as we also see a lack of complete agreement with these tools with RNA-seq analyses.

 ***

 **Exercise**

-1. Try summarizing results with a more stringent threshold of 0.01 and a more lenient threshold of 0.1 Compare the differences between the differntially bound sites between the conditions.
+1. Try summarizing results with a more stringent threshold of 0.01 and a more lenient threshold of 0.1.
+Compare the differences between the differentially bound sites between the conditions.
 Is it a dramatic difference in numbers?

 ***